AdobeDocs/commerce-admin.en/help/b2b/install.md

 ## Installation steps

-1. From the Adobe Commerce application root directory, enter the following command to update your composer.json file and install the B2B for Adobe Commerce extension:
+1. From the Adobe Commerce application root directory, update the `composer.json` to add the dependencies for the B2B extension:

    ```bash
    composer require magento/extension-b2b:<version>